Charles Wilson, 2nd Baron Nunburnholme

-Charles Henry Wellesley Wilson, 2nd Baron Nunburnholme, CB, DSO, (24 January 1875 – 15 August 1924), was a British peer, and one of the heirs to the Thomas Wilson Sons & Co., a Hull-based shipping company that built a near-monopoly over affordable travel packages from Scandinavia and the Baltic.
-He was an officer in the Volunteers and saw active service in the Second Boer War and World War I. During the later war he was distinguished for the number of new units that he recruited for the war effort, notably the 'Hull Pals'.
+Charles Henry Wellesley Wilson, 2nd Baron Nunburnholme (24 January 1875 – 15 August 1924), was a British peer, and one of the heirs to the Thomas Wilson Sons & Co., a Hull-based shipping company that built a near-monopoly over affordable travel packages from Scandinavia and the Baltic.
+He was an officer in the Volunteers and saw active service in the Second Boer War and World War I. During the later war he was distinguished for the number of new units that he recruited for the war effort, notably the "Hull Pals".

 Biography

-He was the eldest son of Charles Wilson, 1st Baron Nunburnholme (1833–1907), who with his brother Arthur were joint managers of the firm founded by their father Thomas.
+He was born in Cottingham, the eldest son of Charles Wilson, 1st Baron Nunburnholme (1833–1907), who with his brother Arthur were joint managers of the firm founded by their father Thomas.
 The company had been managed by a non-family managing director since 1901, and was sold in 1916.
 His mother, Florence Jane Helen Wellesley, was a great-niece of the Duke of Wellington.
-Young Charles Wilson was educated at Eton.
+Young Charles was educated at Eton.

 Military career

-Wilson was commissioned as a 2nd Lieutenant in the part-time 2nd Volunteer Battalion of the East Yorkshire Regiment on 2 December 1893, transferring to the Yorkshire Hussars on 5 September 1894.
-He resigned his commission on 1 February 1895, but was re-commissioned into the 2nd Volunteer Bn of the East Yorkshires on 4 March 1896, this time as a Captain.
+Wilson was commissioned as a 2nd lieutenant in the part-time 2nd Volunteer Battalion of the East Yorkshire Regiment on 2 December 1893, transferring to the Yorkshire Hussars on 5 September 1894.
+He resigned his commission on 1 February 1895, but was re-commissioned into the 2nd Volunteer Bn of the East Yorkshires on 4 March 1896, this time as a captain.